nodebox/nodebox.github.io/node/documentation/concepts/gui.md

 ---------------
 ![The Address Bar](gui-address-bar.png)

-The address bar is useful when using sub-networks (also called geonets).
+The address bar is useful when using subnetworks.
 It allows you to jump back up a level.
-[Read more about using geonets](geonets.html).
+[Read more about subnetworks](subnetworks.html).

 The Animation Bar